The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 Ignorance doesn’t have to be a problem.
 No one was born knowing this stuff.
 They can learn.

-However, WEC’s conduct of the meeting gave me some concern that the council members might not get the education they need.
+However, WEC’s conduct of the meeting gave me some concern that the council members will not get the education they need.

 Put it this way: If you convened a new council to get advice on election security, how would you have opened the first meeting?
 If it had been me, I would have started by describing the basic elements of a secure election system.
 Then, I would have given the council a quick overview of Wisconsin’s strengths and weaknesses vis-a-vis these elements–which are covered, and where are the weak spots or holes?